-KL Divergence: How and When To Use Kullback-Leibler divergence
+KL Divergence: When To Use Kullback-Leibler divergence

 The basics of KL divergence and how it is used in drift monitoring

 What Is KL Divergence?

 Kullback-Leibler divergence metric is a statistical measure from information theory that quantifies the difference between one probability distribution from a reference probability distribution.
 KL divergence is also known as relative entropy.